SumiSastri/dev-blogs/docs/software-design/part1-what-is-a-design-pattern-in-programming.md

 More accurately, design patterns can be effectively applied in both statically typed and dynamically typed object-oriented languages, where types are checked at compile time or runtime.
 Statically typed languages (like Java, C#): Types are checked at compile time.
 Dynamically typed languages (like Python, JavaScript): Types are checked at runtime.

 The nuance here is not in strong or loose typing, but static or dynamic typeing and the underlying programming paradigm being an object-oriented paradigm rather than a functional programming paradignm.
-Patterns therefore are language-agnostic and can be adapted across any object oriented programming language
+Patterns therefore are language-agnostic and can be adapted across any object oriented programming language.

 ## What is Unified Modelling Language (UML) and how does it relate to software design?